2008 Sichuan earthquake: Collapse of schoolhouses

 The New York Times reported that "government officials in Beijing and Sichuan have said they are investigating the collapses.
-In an acknowledgment of the weakness of building codes in the countryside, the National Development and Reform Commission said on May 27 that it had drafted an amendment to improve construction standards for primary and middle schools in rural areas.
+In response to the weakness of building codes in the countryside, the National Development and Reform Commission said on May 27 that it had drafted an amendment to improve construction standards for primary and middle schools in rural areas.
 Experts are reviewing the draft, the commission said."
 To limit protests, officials pushed parents to sign a document, which forbade them from holding protests, in exchange of money, but some who refused to sign were threatened.
 The payment amounts varied from school to school but were approximately the same.
 In Hanwang, parents were offered a package valued at US$8,800 in cash and a per-parent pension of nearly US$5,600.
 Furthermore, officials used other methods of silencing: riot police officers broke up protests by parents; the authorities set up cordons around the schools; and officials ordered the Chinese news media to stop reporting on school collapses.

 Besides parents, Liu Shaokun (刘绍坤), a Sichuan school teacher, was detained on June 25, 2008, for "disseminating rumors and destroying social order" about the Sichuan earthquake.
-Liu's family was later told that he was being investigated on suspicion of the crime of inciting subversion.
+Liu's family was later told that he was being investigated on suspicion of the crime of "inciting a disturbance".
 Liu had travelled to the Shifang, taken photos of collapsed school buildings, and put them online.
 He had also expressed his anger at "the shoddy tofu-dregs buildings" (豆腐渣工程) in a media interview.
-He was ordered to serve one year of re-education through labor (RTL).
-According to the organization Human Rights in China, Liu has been released to serve his RTL sentence outside of the labor camp.
+Liu was initially sentenced to one year of re-education through labor.
+However, Liu successfully appealed this decision and was allowed to return home and his belongings were returned.

-On May 15, 2008, Geoffery York of the Globeandmail.com reported that the shoddily constructed buildings are commonly called "tofu buildings" because builders cut corners by replacing steel rods with thin iron wires for concrete re-inforcement; using inferior grade cement, if any at all; and using fewer bricks than they should.
-One local was quoted in the article as saying that "the supervising agencies did not check to see if it met the national standards."